Gakare/Fall2024.OB/CEE_307/Modules/3_-_Principles_of_the_Time-Value_of_Money/3a/3a - Introduction to the concept of the time-value of money and compound interest formulae.md

 | Revenue end of year 2     |                  $4,000 |                  $4,000 |
 | Revenue end of year 3     |                  $1,500 |                  $7,500 |
 | Net revenue after 3 years | \$13,000-10,000=\$3,000 | \$13,000-10,000=\$3,000 |
-Note that both alternatives have the same net revenue of \$3,000 after three years.
+ - Note that both alternatives have the same net revenue of \$3,000 after three years.
 However, the timing of the annual revenues is different.
+ - The solution involves calculating and comparing the equivalent (PW) of each alternative, which is sum of the PWs of the individual future revenues minus the initial cost, i.e.,
-Alternative 1 has larger revenues early while Alternative 2 has larger revenues late.
+ - Alternative 1 has larger revenues early while Alternative 2 has larger revenues late.
 Therefore, these two alternatives may have different net profit if the time-value of money is applied.
 Therefore, to compare the alternatives we will compute the present worth of each alternative and compare them.

 Based on the interest rate of 8% per year, the present worth (PW) of each alternative is equal to the sum of the PW of the individual future revenues minus the initial cost, i.e.,
 ![[Ex_5A.png]]